charlie-nickerson/MeterThing/README.md

 - Access to a ChirpStack server instance
 - Administrative permissions to create API keys
 - Basic knowledge of JSON file format
+- Must have Node JS version 22.14.0 or higher installed
 ## Step 1: Create an API Key in ChirpStack

 1. Log in to your ChirpStack web interface